pabloripoll/docker-prestashop-8.1-php-8.3/README.md

 * The services Nginx, PHP-FPM and supervisord run under a project-privileged user to make it more secure
 * The logs of all the services are redirected to the output of the Docker container (visible with `docker logs -f <container name>`)
 * Follows the KISS principle (Keep It Simple, Stupid) to make it easy to understand and adjust the image to your needs
-* Services independence to connect WordPress to other database allocation
+* Services independency to connect the application to other database allocation

 #### Containers on Windows systems